Are you looking for the top things to do in Noosa Australia? Well, you’re not alone!

 14. Marvel at the view from Laguna Lookout

-One of the best things about Noosa is that you won’t see any highrises like everywhere else on the Gold Coast.
+One of the best things about Noosa is that you won’t see any highrises like everywhere else like the Gold Coast.
 No building is allowed to rise higher than the tallest pine tree.
 But luckily there are many beautiful viewpoints hidden within Noosa National Park.

 Laguna Lookout up on Noosa Hill might be the best of them all.
 From here, you can enjoy panoramic views across Noosa National Park, Noosa Heads, the beautiful blue/green bay and the Glass House Mountains in the distance.
 Laguna Lookout is also a great place to watch the sunset.

 15. Mt.
 Tinbeerwah